 Working Groups

-The Center for Connected and Automated Transportation (CCAT) leverages working groups focused on the four research thrusts (Safety, Cybersecurity, Mobility and Infrastructure, and Fairness) to identify and address research gaps.
+The Center for Connected and Automated Transportation (CCAT) leverages working groups focused on the four research thrusts (Safety, Cybersecurity, Mobility and Infrastructure, and Accessibility) to identify and address research gaps.
 Working group meetings are open to all interested parties from academia, industry, and government, however, only CCAT academic partners are eligible to receive research funding.
 These groups are envisioned to be a place for information exchange and thoughtful discussions.
 No marketing or sales pitches will be allowed, and CCAT reserves the right to remove working group members.
 To join a particular working group, please contact the WG chairs who will add you to the mailing list.

 Safety Working Group